Diary of a blogger – A journey of a girl from a diary writer to a blogger.

 After college, she got a job and she was so busy that she never got time to write anymore.
 Her personal diary used to come out only on the weekends and that also sometimes.
 As much as, she wanted to write, she was not getting time anymore.
 But she missed writing, missed sharing her thoughts with her best friend, and missed the smell of fresh pages.

 Diya got married and moved to Mumbai with her husband.
 She got so busy with her new life that writing was the last thing on her mind.
 She stopped writing completely due to a lack of time.
-But somewhere at the back of her mind, she always wanted to share her thoughts with her favourite diary.
+But somewhere at the back of her mind, she always wanted to share her thoughts on her favourite dairy.
 They moved to California after few years and had her first daughter there after some time.
 In her baby shower, she got a baby record book from a friend and she had no idea what to do with it.

 After few days, she opened it and the same smell of fresh paper and of a new unused book brought back many old memories.
 She picked up her pen and started writing to her daughter.
 She shared all her thoughts, happenings, with her in that book.
 Every day she used to write to her and that made her so happy as if she found her long-lost friend in a foreign land.

 After some time, she came to know about blogging through a friend.
 She loved the idea of writing and sharing your thoughts with everyone.
-She started blogging at first due to her passion with writing.
+She started blogging at first due to her passion for writing.
 Her pen and paper have always been a comfort so that made it hard for her to blog initially, yet she wanted to blog.